-Join Scott Simpson for an in-depth discussion in this video Navigating the file system and working with files, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Navigating the file system and working with files, part of Learning Fedora Linux.

 - Some of the most basic and most often used commands…deal with folders and files.…I already showed you ls, which lists files,…but let's revisit it briefly.…The ls command with the -l option…lists files in the long format.…That is, it shows you some of the metadata…about files as well as just the name.…Starting on the left here is a column that starts with a d…if the entry's a directory, a dash if it's a file,…and an l if it's a link.…After that are nine characters that represent…permissions on the file.…